Step 1: Create an Amazon CloudSearch Domain

 Once the domain has been created, click OK to exit the Create New Search Domain wizard and go to the domain's dashboard.

-When you create a new domain, Amazon CloudSearch initializes resources for the domain, which can take around half an hour.
+When you create a new domain, Amazon CloudSearch initializes resources for the domain, which can take about ten minutes.
 During this initialization process, the status of the domain will be LOADING.
-You can begin uploading the data you want to search as soon as the domain status changes to PROCESSING.
-Once the status changes to ACTIVE, your domain will be fully-functional and available to process search requests.
+Once the status changes to ACTIVE, you can upload your data and start searching.